w3c/wai-tutorials/source/menus/structure.html.erb.md

 ### Unordered list
 {:.ap}

-Use an unordered list (`<ul>`) when the menu items do not represent a particular sequence.
-This is usually the case for most types of menus, such as website navigation.
+Use an unordered list (`<ul>`) when the menu items are not in a specific order.
+This is the case for most types of menus, such as website navigation.

-In the following example, the sequence of the menu items is not necessarily the intended order for accessing these pages of a website:

 {::nomarkdown}
 <%= code_start('','Unordered List') %>